Chances are, you’ve bought at least a few things on eBay in the past. Maybe you’ve even sold some things from around the house.

 “I’ve heard of some people hiring out the parts of eBay they don’t like.
 If you can pay someone to take all the photos for your listings, that’s a huge time saver!
 I might hire someone eventually, but it’s just a one-man show for now.”

-How to Get Started Selling on eBay
+How to Sell on eBay for Beginners

-Step 2: Find Some Products to Sell
+Step 2: Find Your First Product to Sell

 For the purpose of getting started, I recommend finding products around your house or apartment that you can sell.
-If you hope to grow this into a real business, you’ll eventually need to find some places to source products (we’ll get into that later), but it’s not a bad idea to start with things you already have that you don’t mind selling.
+If you hope to grow this into a real business, you’ll eventually need to find places to source products (we’ll get into that later), but it’s not a bad idea to start with things you already have that you don’t mind selling.

 Step 3: Take Photos